 The driver for last nights event was Linked In.
-Having burned through The Alliance book recently, I was curious whether Jeff Weiner would share any additional interesting insights on the culture at Linked In -- sort of a third party window into values and ideology.
+Having burned through The Alliance book

 The event was hosted at Rackspace in San Francisco.
 As with many of these events that take you into the offices of businesses in the city, it's always amusing to see the office itself.
 Near the bathrooms there was the bike rack room, filled with bikes hanging there.
 And in the hall on the way into the bike locker, they had a bike stand and a complete set of bike tools -- now this is an office I could work in.